Sage delivers deeper Subscription Billing for customers in newest release of Sage Intacct

 In today's competitive market, many SaaS and subscription businesses grow by offering a variety of billing models to meet varying customer needs.
 As businesses grow their blended subscription models, SMBs have long struggled to reconcile customer needs with the challenges this causes the back office.

 With Release 2, Sage Intacct supports customers in SaaS businesses to easily bill auto-renewing subscriptions, report, and forecast billing and revenue.
-Sage Intacct now handles 300+ product-led growth, usage, evergreen, enterprise, and hybrid billing models as part of its solution – making it the only accounting vendor to support hybrid subscription models.
-This enables customers to:
+Sage Intacct now handles 300+ product-led growth, usage, evergreen, enterprise, and hybrid billing models as part of its solution, making it the only accounting vendor to support hybrid subscription models, supporting customers to:

-- Manage billing and revenues in perpetuity, including all future up-selling and down-selling, cancellations, and recurring billing cycles.
+- With Sage Intacct, businesses can manage billing and revenues in perpetuity, including all future up-selling and down-selling, cancellations, and recurring billing cycles.

 - Eliminate the need to manually aggregate, integrate, and reconcile subscriptions with third-party solutions.